zacharybeebe/timber_calc/README.md

-# timber_calc
+# timberscale
 Python module for calculating Timber data from tree species of the west coast

-The 'Timber' class within timber_calc can be thought of as a single tree, the required inputs are Species (by Species Code), Diameter at Breast Height (DBH), and the Total Height of the tree.
+The 'Timber' class within timberscale can be thought of as a single tree, the required inputs are Species (by Species Code), Diameter at Breast Height (DBH), and the Total Height of the tree.